-Development Name:

-MHDC No. TO: MISSOURI HOUSING DEVELOPMENT COMMISSION In order to induce the MISSOURI HOUSING DEVELOPMENT COMMISSION ("MHDC") to advance the final installment of permanent loan proceeds in the amount of for the development of, located in, Missouri ("Development"), and with the intent that MHDC rely upon the statements set forth herein as a basis for so doing, the undersigned hereby certifies as follows: The above referenced Development has been built in accordance with the Plans and Specifications, which were prepared by, a Missouri and incorporated as part of the Construction Contract.
-Any changes made to the approved Contract Documents during construction have been documented after review and approval by the undersigned and MHDC.
-All defined terms of this document bear the same meaning as in the Construction Contract executed in conjunction with the Development.
-ARCHITECT: By: Name: Title: Date:
+Development Name: MHDC No. TO: MISSOURI HOUSING DEVELOPME ENT COMMISSION ("MHDC") to advance the final installment of for the development of Missouri ("Development") HOUSING DEVELOPMENT COMMISSION of permanent loan proceeds in the amount of, located in nt"), and with the intent that MHDC rely upon for so doing, the undersigned hereby certifies Specifications, which were prepare and incorporated as pa rt of the Construction Contract.
+Any changes s during construction have been documented All defined terms of this document bear Contract executed in conjunction with the D the same meaning as in the Construction Development.
+AR CHITECT: Na me:e: Date: